The Intrinsic Shapes of Low Surface Brightness Galaxies: a Discriminant of LSBG Formation Mechanisms: Mock Recovery Tests

 \section{Mock Recovery Tests}

 We extend the mock recovery tests of \cite{kadofong2020} to include the relation between surface brightness and intrinsic shape in our mock recovery tests.
-We implement this relation by computing the expected surface brightness of each synthetic population given the intrinsic shpae and viewing angle of each mock galaxy.
-We do not impose surface brightness limits for these mock tests.
-In \autoref{f:mockrecovery} we show the inferred intrinsic shape distribution of the posterior sample, as well as the distribution of the model population in average surface brightness (top row) and ellipticity (middle row).
+We implement this relation by computing the expected surface brightness of each synthetic population given the intrinsic shape and viewing angle of each mock galaxy.
+We do not impose surface brightness limits for these mock tests. \rrr{Because the mock galaxies projected structural parameters are not remeasured from mock HSC imaging, the absolute value of the surface brightnesses in this test are not consequential to the results.
+Rather, the test is designed to evaluate our ability to recover the shape of the surface brightness distribution.} In \autoref{f:mockrecovery} we show the inferred intrinsic shape distribution of the posterior sample, as well as the distribution of the model population in average surface brightness (top row) and ellipticity (middle row).
 We find that the joint inference, on average, makes the inference more uncertain.
 However, the inference actually becomes more precise for the disky mock population.
-This can be understood by considering that the correlation between surface brightness, ellipticity, and viewing angle is maximized for a disky object.
+This can be understood by considering that the correlation between surface brightness, ellipticity, and viewing angle is maximized for a disky object. \rrr{The inference becomes more precise due to the additional information provided by this covariance.
+For the spheroidal and prolate populations, however, the surface brightness distributions are very narrow.
+Thus, although two extra parameters must now be fitted, the surface brightness provides relatively little extra information.}